Darjeeling Mail: Mumbai to Kolkata by Luxury Deccan Odyssey Train

 Day 3: Mumbai

 The compelling city of Mumbai is rich in culture and history.
-Today we visit the ‘Dhobi Ghats’, an intriguing outdoor laundry.
-Our tour then takes in Fort Bombay and Gandhi’s House, now converted into a museum depicting his life.
+Today we visit the ‘Dhobi Ghats’, an intriguing outdoor laundry complex.
+Our tour then takes in Fort Bombay and Gandhi’s House, now converted into a museum depicting his inspirational life.
 Lunch is served in a local restaurant.

 Mid-afternoon sees us boarding our private train, the Deccan Odyssey, a perfect way to experience the color, character, and amazing diversity of India.
 Settle into your beautiful, private en-suite cabin and enjoy the hospitable atmosphere of the stylish Bar and Lounge cars before experiencing a fine dinner of Indian or western cuisine.